Abdulrahmanx007/Eand/README.md

-# 🚀 SAD - Support Agent Dashboard
+# 🚀 Support Agent Dashboard

 > **### 🌓 **Dark/Light Theme Toggle**
 - Click the theme button (🌙/☀️) in the header to switch themes